ENCCS/intermediate-mpi/content/one-sided-sync.rst

    ``assert``
        Use this argument to provide optimization *hints* to the MPI library.
        Setting this argument to ``0`` is always correct.
+       Values described in the MPI standard:

+       - ``MPI_MODE_NOCHECK`` the matching calls to |term-MPI_Win_start| have
+         not yet occurred on any origin processes when the call to |term-MPI_Win_post|
+         is made.
+The nocheck option can be specified by a post call if and only if it is specified by each matching start call.
+       - ``MPI_MODE_NOSTORE`` the local window was not updated by local stores (or local get or receive calls) since last synchronization.
+This may avoid the need for cache synchronization at the post call.
+       - ``MPI_MODE_NOPUT`` the local window will not be updated by put or accumulate calls after the post call, until the ensuing (wait) synchronization.
+This may avoid the need for cache synchronization at the wait call.

    ``win``
        The window object.